Council Minutes — May 2022

 Honorably Retired Pastor, PCUSA

-Dementia Advocate, Advisor, Author, Artist & Research Participant
+Dementia Advocate, Advisor, Author, Artist and Research Participant

 Taub Institute for Research on Alzheimer’s